Street Rats: Background

 The album has different mixes for the US version.
-The UK version also has the track "Funky to the Bone" in place of "There 'Tis", Marriott stated in an interview that the song had nothing to do with Humble Pie.
+The UK version also has the track "Funky to the Bone" in place of "There 'Tis," Marriott stated in an interview that the song had nothing to do with Humble Pie.
 "It was just musicians up in my studio!"

 Five of the albums' eleven songs are covers; "Rain", "We Can Work it Out" and "Drive My Car" from The Beatles; "Rock and Roll Music" by Chuck Berry and "Let Me Be Your Lovemaker" by Reid/Clark/Wright and originally recorded by R&B artist Betty Wright in 1973.
-There are two song written by Marriott, "Street Rats" and "Road Hog".
+There are two songs written by Marriott, "Street Rats" and "Road Hog".
 The remaining three are collaborations between the various band members.

 The album was produced by Loog Oldham and Marriott; it was recorded in Olympic Studios and Marriott's Clean Sounds studio at his home in Essex, England.

 The last word on the album by Ridley: "Humble Pie were better than that, but we were not really consulted."

 After the release of this album and their farewell tour, Humble Pie disbanded, citing musical differences.
 Marriott went on to produce his first solo album Marriott and promptly moved back to the UK.